Dajuan Wagner

 Dajuan Marquett Wagner Sr. (born February 4, 1983) is an American former professional basketball player.
-He is the son of former University of Louisville and National Basketball Association (NBA) player Milt Wagner and left the NBA early into his career because of debilitating health problems.
-He was drafted 6th overall by the Cleveland Cavaliers in the 2002 NBA draft.
+He is the son of former University of Louisville and National Basketball Association player Milt Wagner and left the NBA early into his career because of debilitating health problems.
+He was drafted sixth overall by the Cleveland Cavaliers in the 2002 NBA draft.

 High school career

 Wagner attended Camden High School, where he played with the varsity team freshman year.
-He debuted on December 19, 1997 against Highland High School, scoring 12 points.
+He debuted on December 19, 1997, against Highland High School, scoring 12 points.
 He went on to play in 27 games his first season, averaging 27.3 points and recording a season-high of 45 points against Red Bank on February 13, 1998, and at the end of the season he received the Freshman of the Year award from ESPN.
 In his sophomore year, Dajuan played in 17 games and had a new career-high of 57 points against Pennsauken Tech on January 26.
 He finished the season averaging 35.3 points per game, and won the ESPN Sophomore of the Year award.

 The following year he played in 28 games.
-On January 31, 2000 he scored 80 points (24 of which in the fourth quarter) in a 122–66 win against Pennsauken Tech.
+On January 31, 2000, he scored 80 points (24 of which in the fourth quarter) in a 122–66 win against Pennsauken Tech.
 In his junior year he was already considered one of the top players of his class.
 At the end of the season he had an average of 31.9 points per game.
 For his senior year he debuted on December 15 scoring 36 points against Eastern, followed by a 50-points performance against Bishop Eustace.

-On January 16, 2001 he scored 100 points against Camden County Tech.
+On January 16, 2001, he scored 100 points against Camden County Tech.
 He converted 42 of his 61 field goals (with 10 3-pointers) and 6 free throws: he scored 25 points in the first quarter, 21 in the second, 26 in the third and 28 in the fourth.
 He went on to score 50 or more points 4 more times during the season, and averaged 42.5 points in 29 games played as a senior.
 He scored 3,462 points in high school (the most in New Jersey high school history, breaking former high school star John Somogyi's scoring record of 3,451 points; when Somogyi played there was no 3-point shot), and scored 25 points in the McDonald's All-American Game.
 Wagner is considered by many to be the greatest high school basketball player in New Jersey history.